ejstacey/send-mastodon/README.md

 ## Installation/Use
 Put the script somewhere the applications can access it.
 For my purposes (docker), I put the script in a directory and then mapped that directory to each instance as read-only.

 Edit the script and set TOKEN and DOMAIN.
 TOKEN is the Access Token for the Application you've created in your Mastodon account.
+See [this blog post](https://blog.joyrex.net/making-a-mastodon-bot-account-and-integrating-with-arrs) for information about getting a mastodon account set up.

 Go to each of the apps->Settings->Connect->"+" sign button->Custom Script